pcx229/OpensslWrapper/README.md

 to install the development package `sudo apt-get install libssl-dev`

 alternatively compiling form source - not necessary, will install the last development version
+* *note:*
-note: when using the latest version of openssl some things may not work.
+when using the latest version of openssl some things may not work.
-      you should consider using the flag **-Wno-deprecated-declarations** when compiling to hide deprecated wornings
+you should consider using the flag **-Wno-deprecated-declarations** when compiling to hide deprecated warnings.

 ```
 git clone git://git.openssl.org/openssl.git